quoctuan0405/jbook-clone-fe/README.md

 ### Solid plugin for ESBuild

-If you print out the compile code, you'll see this line at the very bottom:
+If you print out the compiled code, you'll see this line at the very bottom:

 ```js
 render(